The DATEPART function in MS SQL Server

 The query for getting the current month

 As such, the DATEPART returns an integer value.
-So, it returns month number rather than the name for the specified date.
+So, it returns the month number rather than the name for the specified date.

 See a query and output for the month part: